ravivanpong/CausalBench/experiments/README.md

 └── example_input.json
 ```

-## How to customized the JSON file ?
+## How to customize the JSON file?

 - Datasets, algorithms, and output file name in the JSON file can be customized.
 - All supported datasets and algorithms can be found in a template JSON file `params_template.json` in `CausalBench\experiments`